 Municipal property tax and fees are a small portion of the total taxes Calgarians pay each order of government.
 Since 2007, the estimated taxes and fees Calgarians paid to The City (municipality) was 11%, while the remaining 89% of taxes and fees were generally split between the Provincial and Federal governments.
 Source – Statistics Canada Table 36-10-0450-01

 Curious about how we determine, support, and deliver City services using your property tax dollars?

 Want to know about the key factors (and the timeline) that work together to determine your annual property tax bill?

 We’re committed to reducing costs, growing revenues, and avoiding financial shortfalls that can result in savings for Calgarians.
 Learn more about how Council can use these savings to further support Calgarians.

-Curious about how a change in your property’s value might impact your tax bill?
+How does a change in your property’s assessed value (mailed in January) impact your tax bill?

-July TIPP instalment changes ensure you pay no more or less than your annual tax bill.
+Do you pay your property tax monthly?
+Learn how the TIPP instalment changes in December and July ensure you pay no more or less than your annual tax bill.